timjbruce/reinvent_cvra_bootcamp/README.md

 Let's deploy the Connected Vehicle Reference Architecture (CVRA).
  Following the [directions here](https://docs.aws.amazon.com/solutions/latest/connected-vehicle-solution/deployment.html), deploy the CVRA in an AWS account where you have administrator access.
+We'll use "cvra-demo" for the stack name in this lab.
 The CVRA comes with a Cloudformation template that deploys and configures all of the AWS services necessary to ingest, store, process, and analyze data at scale from IoT devices.
 Automotive use cases aside, the CVRA provides a useful example of how to secure connect an